Extended show dates: February 19-April 9, 2011

 Artist reception February 19, 6:30 pm

-Mac Whitney's work has been selected as the inaugural exhibition of Kirk Hopper Fine Art, a new gallery at 3008 Commerce Street in Dallas.
+Mac Whitney's work has been selected as the inaugural exhibition of Kirk Hopper Fine Art, a new gallery in Dallas.
 Hopper spearheaded HCG Gallery in the Design District for the past three years and is known for putting up some of Dallas' most impressive and imaginative exhibitions.
 Now, he's not only moving from the perceived center of Dallas galleries on Dragon Street, he's relocating to a new venue he designed himself where he plans to show both cutting-edge young artists and established veterans.

 Whitney's work has been collected by a host of museums, including the Dallas Museum of Art.
 Hopper said, "Some of Whitney's pieces are massive in scale.
 In fact, we're having them brought in with a crane.
 The largest will be displayed in the open air courtyard."